GreenhornDeveloper/auth0-fastapi/blogPost.md

     return {"message": "Hello World"}

 ```
 Lets break this down.
-To start, we are importing the FastAPI library, and creating out app by calliung the `FastAPI()` function.
+To start, we are importing the FastAPI library, and creating our app by calliung the `FastAPI()` function.
 From there, we are defining a route to handle get requests on the base URL by decorating it with `@app.get`.
 Under the decorator, we are creating a route handler, which is a function that will run each time that base route is called.
 Here, we are returning an object with the key of "message" and value of "Hello World".

 To get the server up and running, type `uvicorn main:app --reload` in the terminal.
 From there, you can visit the API via the web browser by going to the URL shown in the CLI (most likely http://127.0.0.1:8000), and in doing so, you will be greeted with `{"message": "Hello World"}` on the homepage.
 Congrats, you have just created your first FastAPI application!